shivamani-yamana/DSA-Problems/1979_Find_GCD_of_Araray.md

 # 1979.
-Find Greatest Common Divisor of Array
+Find Greatest Common Divisor of Array (EASY)

 ## Problem Statement
 Given an integer array `nums`, return the greatest common divisor of the smallest number and largest number in `nums`.